Chicken as biological research model: Adult chicken as a research model

 The adult chicken has also made significant contributions to the advancement of science.
 By inoculating chickens with cholera bacteria (Pasteurella multocida) from an overgrown, and thereby attenuated, culture Louis Pasteur produced the first lab-derived attenuated vaccine (1860s).
 Great advances in immunology and oncology continued to characterize the 20th century, for which we indebted to the chicken model.

 Peyton Rous (1879-1970) won the Nobel prize for discovering that viral infection of chicken could induce sarcoma (Rous, 1911).
 Steve Martin followed up on this work and identified a component of a chicken retrovirus, Src, which became the first known oncogene.
 J. Michael Bishop and Harold Varmus with their colleagues (1976) extended these findings to humans, showing that cancer causing oncogenes in mammals are induced by mutations to proto-oncogenes.

 Discoveries in the chicken ultimately divided the adaptive immune response into antibody (B-cell) and cell-mediated (T-cell) responses.
 Chickens missing their bursa, an organ with an unknown function at the time, could not be induced to make antibodies.
 Through these experiments, Bruce Glick, correctly deduced that bursa was responsible for making the cells that produced antibodies.
 Bursa cells were termed B-cells for Bursa to differentiate them from thymus derived T-cells.

 Cancer

 The chicken embryo is a unique model that overcomes many limitations to studying the biology of cancer in vivo.
 The chorioallantoic membrane (CAM), a well-vascularized extra-embryonic tissue located underneath the eggshell, has a successful history as a biological platform for the molecular analysis of cancer including viral oncogenesis, carcinogenesis, tumor xenografting, tumor angiogenesis, and cancer metastasis.
 Since the chicken embryo is naturally immunodeficient, the CAM readily supports the engraftment of both normal and tumor tissues.
 The avian CAM successfully supports most cancer cell characteristics including growth, invasion, angiogenesis, and remodeling of the microenvironment.
+The chicken egg model can be also used to evaluate various adverse effects (e.g., genotoxicity, histopathologic changes) produced by environmental chemicals, including carcinogens.